 Cleaning Different parts of induction cooktop

 An induction cooktop contains many parts like the Glass-ceramic surface, the Stainless steel part,, and the coils.
-These All these parts can be cleaned with simple scrubbing or high-pressure water jetting process.
+Furthermore, all these parts can be cleaned with simple scrubbing or high-pressure water jetting process.

 Cleaning glass ceramic surface: Required Material